NRI Income Tax & Compliance

 Short-Term Capital Gain on Shares

 Section 111A of the Income Tax Act, 1961, applies to the profit you earn from the sale of shares or mutual funds.
-In India, in the taxation calculation of short-term capital gains (STCG), this section plays a vital role, specifically when it comes to equity mutual funds, equity shares, and business trust units.
+In India, this section plays a vital role in the taxation of short-term capital gains (STCG), particularly for equity mutual funds, equity shares, and business trust units.
 As of 23 July 2024, under section 111A, the tax rate on short-term capital gains increased from 15% to 20%.

 Want to know more about this section and how tax is charged on the profits of short-term capital gains?
 Then you are browsing the right page.
 In this blog, we have mentioned all about this section.
-So read on and learn about it.
+Read on to learn about it.

 Section 111A of the Income Tax Act, 1961, applies to the short-term capital gains (STCG) that are earned from the sale of equity-oriented mutual funds or listed equity shares that are only held for 12 months or less.
 Additionally, the securities transaction tax (STT) has already been paid on them.

-At present, under section 111A, the STCG earned from the sale of shares is taxed at 20%.
+Currently, under section 111A, STCG from the sale of shares is taxed at 20%.
 No deduction under Chapter VI-A applies to them.
 Furthermore, according to the Finance Act 2025, a rebate under section 87A is also not available under section 111A for STCG.

 This was all about short-term capital gains under section 111A of the IT Act.
 Moving further, let's know the applicability of this section.